petegabr/ub201617_kappa/README.md

 4-mer | TGTG 0.07 | GTGT 0.06 | TTTT 0.04 | ATGT 0.02
 5-mer | TGTGT 0.05 | GTGTG 0.05 | TTTTT 0.02 | TGTAT 0.01
 6-mer | TGTGTG 0.04 | GTGTGT 0.04 |  TTTTTT 0.01 | TGTGTA 0.01

+The two most probable motifs for 5-mer "TGTGT" and "GTGTG" are also presented in the article "Tollervey, James R., Curk, Tomaž et al. "Characterizing the RNA targets and position-dependent splicing regulation by TDP-43."
+Nature Neuroscience 14.4(2011): 452-458."

 ### Future Work and Improvements